MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 ## Installs

 The **Installs** chart shows how many times we have detected that customers have successfully installed your app on Windows 10 devices over the selected period of time.
-The total number is shown along with a chart showing installs by day or week (depending on the duration you've selected).
+The total number is shown, along with a chart showing installs by day or week (depending on the duration you've selected).
 You can optionally filter the results by a specific package version.

 The install total includes:
--   **Installs on multiple Windows 10 devices.** For example, if a customer installs your app on two Windows 10 PCs and one Windows 10 phone, that counts as three installs.
+-   **Installs on multiple Windows 10 devices.** For example, if the same customer installs your app on two Windows 10 PCs and one Windows 10 phone, that counts as three installs.
 -   **Reinstalls.** For example, if a customer installs your app today, uninstalls your app tomorrow, and then reinstalls your app next month, that counts as two installs.

 The install total does not include or reflect:
--   **Installs on non-Windows 10 devices.** For example, if a customer installs your app on a device that isn’t running Windows 10, we don’t count that install.
+-   **Installs on non-Windows 10 devices.** If your app supports earlier OS versions such as Windows 8.x or Windows Phone 8.x, we don't count any installs on those devices.
--   **Uninstalls.** For example, if a customer uninstalls your app, we don’t subtract that from the total number of installs.
+-   **Uninstalls.** When a customer uninstalls your app from their device, we don’t subtract that from the total number of installs.
--   **Updates.** For example, if a customer installs your app today, and then installs an app update a week later, that only counts as one install (not two).
+-   **Updates.** For example, if a customer installs your app today, and then installs an app update a week later, that only counts as one install.
--   **Preinstalls.** For example, if a customer buys a device that has your app preinstalled, we don’t count that as an install.
+-   **Preinstalls.** If a customer buys a device that has your app preinstalled, we don’t count that as an install.
--   **System-initiated installs.** For example, if Windows installs your app automatically for some reason, we don’t count that as an install.
+-   **System-initiated installs.** If Windows installs your app automatically for some reason, we don’t count that as an install.

 ## Acquisition funnel